Rizal Golden Coolers

-The Rizal Golden Coolers (also known as the Rizal Xentromall Golden Coolers for sponsorship reasons) are a Filipino professional basketball team based in the province of Rizal.
+The Rizal Golden Coolers (also known as the Rizal Golden Coolers-Xentromall for sponsorship reasons) are a Filipino professional basketball team based in the province of Rizal.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team have its home games in Ynares Center Montalban.

 The Rizal franchise began play during the 2018–19 season as the Rizal Crusaders.
 Team ownership said that the name was chosen as the province of Rizal is known for "crusades, mountaineering, and other stuff".
 Originally, the team was going to be called the Rizal Ankle Breakers, but was changed due to criticism that the name didn't have any relation to the province of Rizal.

 The Golden Coolers are one of five teams based in Calabarzon.

 History

 Logo of the Rizal Golden Coolers used during the 2022 season.

 Rizal struggled during its first two seasons, ending up with the worst record of the division in both instances.
-In the 2018–19 season, the team finished 7-18, last place in the Southern Division.
+In the 2018–19 season, the team finished 7–18, last place in the Southern Division.
 In the 2019–20 season, the team finished 7-22, last place in the Northern Division.